openalloc/SwiftTabler/README.md

 }
 ```

-### Sorting on a calculated column
+### Sorting on a computed column

-Where there is no key path available to store in the sort context, such as for a calculated value, create a placeholder to serve as a non-functional key path.
+Where there is no key path available to store in the sort context, such as for a computed value, create a place holder key path.

 ```swift
 struct Holding {